sherine-k/okd.io/docs/blog/posts/guides/sno-assisted-installer.md

   restartPolicy: Never
 ```

-You may want to modify this configuration to add https communication and persistant storage using information in the [Assisted Installer git repo](https://github.com/openshift/assisted-service/tree/master/deploy/podman){: target=_blank}.
+You may want to modify this configuration to add https communication and persistent storage using information in the [Assisted Installer git repo](https://github.com/openshift/assisted-service/tree/master/deploy/podman){: target=_blank}.

 ### Run the Assisted Installer